-Here are seven cities where we (and our school partners) have a need for extraordinary young people like you to serve and mentor students.
+Here are seven cities where we (and our school partners) have a need for extraordinary young adults like you to serve and mentor students.

-Tulsa has a lot to offer, but the students City Year Tulsa serves face challenges including transiency and food and housing insecurity, which affect students both inside and outside of the classroom.
+Tulsa has a lot to offer and a lot for you to contribute.
+The students City Year Tulsa serves face challenges including transiency and food and housing insecurity, which affect students both inside and outside of the classroom.
 About half of students are proficient in math and about half are proficient in reading.
-There is a critical need for City Year AmeriCorps members to serve in Tulsa and provide students with the academic and social-emotional support they need to graduate on time.
+There is a critical need for City Year AmeriCorps members to serve in Tulsa and provide students with consistent academic and social-emotional support they need to engage more deeply with their learning and graduate from high school.
 Your experience serving in Tulsa will allow you to make a true, meaningful impact in students’ lives.

 Jacksonville’s atmosphere is a balance between a fast-paced northern city and a traditional southern city, making it a unique place to live and work.
 For history buffs and outdoorsy folks and everyone in between, there is so much to do including biking through the Oak Forest, visiting the Fort Caroline National Memorial, catching a Jaguars football game and exploring over 20 miles of public beaches.

-City Year Jacksonville AmeriCorps members currently work with 7,000 students in need of extra support and resources in order to stay on track and graduate on time.
+City Year Jacksonville AmeriCorps members work with 7,000 students in need of extra support and resources in order to reach and set goals, feel connected to the school community, stay on track and graduate on time.
 Given the challenges facing students and the community, City Year plays an important role in ensuring all students receive a quality education and realize their full potential.
 We need passionate, talented and hard-working young people like you to keep this momentum going and to continue making an impact.

-Manchester is an up-and-coming city that maintains semblances of its manufacturing roots mixed with new growth and development.
-Manchester has a sizeable arts scene with many local music venues such as Jewel Music Venue and The Shaskeen along with one of the world’s best poetry slam venues, Slam Free or Die.
+New Hampshire’s largest city, Manchester, is an up-and-coming city that maintains semblances of its manufacturing roots mixed with new growth and development.
+Manchester has a sizeable arts scene with many local music venues such as Jewel Music Venue and The Shaskeen Pub along with one of the world’s best poetry slam venues, Slam Free or Die.
 There are also plenty of green spaces, such as Livingston Park, for hiking, biking and relaxing.

-Despite all Manchester has to offer, the students City Year serves face significant challenges that impede their education such as transiency and poverty.
+The talented students City Year serves face significant challenges that can impede their education, such as transiency and poverty, and they can benefit from the additional relationships and resources City Year AmeriCorps members provide.
 On average, in the schools City Year New Hampshire partners with, students have a 40% lower proficiency level in reading and a 50% lower proficiency level in math compared to the rest of the district.
-City Year New Hampshire needs diverse AmeriCorps members from all walks of life to help students and provide them with the opportunity to connect with a diverse array of tutors, mentors and role models.
+City Year New Hampshire needs diverse AmeriCorps members from all walks of life to support students and provide them with the opportunity to connect with a diverse array of tutors, mentors and role models.

 City Year AmeriCorps members serving in Manchester receive discounted YMCA memberships, free admissions to museums such as the Currier Museum of Art and often enjoy free tickets to the Manchester Monarchs hockey games and New Hampshire Fisher Cats baseball games.

-Learn more about all City Year locations or connect with with a recruiter near you:
+Learn more about all City Year locations or connect with a recruiter near you: